Learn from our insights based on over 3000 claims per year.

 Browse specialty-specific articles with the latest medico-legal insights and opinions, drawn from our extensive claims experience.

-We are committed to protecting the privacy of your personal information and to handling your personal information in a responsible manner in accordance with the Privacy Act 1988 (Cth) and the National Privacy Principles.
+We are committed to protecting the privacy of your personal information and to handling your personal information in accordance with the Privacy Act 1988 (Cth) (the “Privacy Act”) and the Australian Privacy Principles.

 Whenever possible, we collect your personal information from you.
 However, there may be occasions when we collect personal information about you from someone else.
 For example, you may apply for a product or service through a broker, corporate group, association or financial adviser.

 We may also obtain information about you from other insurers if, for example, we need to obtain details of prior claims, and our related entities.
 We may also obtain information about you from medical providers, government bodies or other professional experts in order to provide you with a policy or assess or facilitate a claim you make.

 We will only use your personal information in accordance with the Privacy Act and the Australian Privacy Principles, including with respect to the purposes for which it is collected, to provide, administer and improve our products and services, and for marketing purposes.
 For example, if you apply for membership or insurance with us, we may collect and use your personal information to:

 We also need to collect, use and store your personal information so that we can answer any questions you may have regarding our products or services.